ZealanL/RLGym-PPO-Guide/README.md

 *If you notice a mistake in this guide, let me know!*

+## Prerequisites
+This guide assumes you have some basic Python experience.
+If you are coming from another language, that's fine too, but you might need to google some basic stuff and watch a few tutorials along the way.
+I won't hand-hold basic Python tasks like adding an import or making a function, nor will I explain what an argument or constructor is.
+If you don't know, google it!

+This guide also assumes you know the basics of Rocket League.
+If you don't know what Rocket League is, I have no idea how you got here.

+You don't need any prior experience in machine learning, and this guide will assume you don't.
+If you already know some of the things I will explain, feel free to skip ahead.

 ## Installing RLGym-PPO and rlgym-sim:
 Follow the instructions on https://github.com/AechPro/rlgym-ppo/blob/main/README.md.
 If you have an NVIDIA GPU, you should definitely install PyTorch with GPU support, because it will greatly speed up training.